 - Filtering, sorting and removing duplicates

 - Data merging and concatenations

 - Data visualization using its attribute plot(kind=”…”) function built on-top of matplotlib.

 SciPy actually refers to the ecosystem of python libraries and software – NumPy, SciPy, IPython, SymPy, pandas, Matplotlib – which are used for scientific computing.
 SciPy library is a part of this ecosystem.
 It

-provides functions for interpolation, statistics, optimization, integration, and linear algebra to be performed on NumPy ndarray and Pandas Series/DataFrame.
+provides interpolation, statistics, optimization, integration, and linear algebra to be performed on NumPy ndarray and Pandas Series/DataFrame.

 Matplotlib is a Python library for creating good quality 2-D visualizations in Python.
-It’s built over the NumPy library and it is a part of the broader SciPy ecosystem.
-Introduced in 2002, matplotlib is the fundamental package and with its capability to generate a wide variety of graphs – scatter, bar/column graphs, pie charts, Whisker Plots, Histogram – it has been instrumental in producing graphics in Python.
+It’s built over the NumPy library, and it is a part of the broader SciPy ecosystem.
+Introduced in 2002, matplotlib is the fundamental package.
+Its capability to generate a wide variety of graphs – scatter, bar/column graphs, pie charts, Whisker Plots, Histogram – has been instrumental in producing graphics in Python.

 Matplotlib’s pyplot module is a collection of functions that creates and modifies various plots.
 Each pyplot function adds some feature to a graphics: e.g., creating a plot, creating a sub-plotting area, decorates the plot with labels, add some text in a plotting area, etc.